gnovikov/rna_seq_analysis/README.md

 [Running Docker](https://docs.docker.com/engine/reference/commandline/run/)

-* If you want to data to persist while using Docker, the folder on the local machine can be mounted to the docker container.
+* If you want the data to persist while using Docker, the folder on the local machine can be mounted to the docker container.

 [Mounting Volumes with Docker](https://docs.docker.com/engine/admin/volumes/volumes/#create-and-manage-volumes)